Getting the most out of an open day

 There will be course sessions running throughout our open day, as well as the opportunity to join tours of our facilities and accommodation.
 We will email you the schedule of the day a few days before the event, and we’ll also send you details of how to book onto our accommodation tours.
 We recommend planning your day in advance so that you avoid any potential clashes.

 Plenty of people attend open days on their own but bringing someone else along for support is a great idea!
 It can be helpful to have a second opinion, and you can even send them to look at one facility while you are checking out another.
-Due to covid-19 restrictions, party sizes are limited to yourself and up to two guests, and you’ll be asked to complete track and trace when you arrive on campus.

 If you’ve booked but can no longer make it, you can cancel or amend your booking online.
 You’ll need your booking reference in order to do this, which can be found on your event confirmation email.